A Travel Price Comparison for Families, Couples, and Backpackers Tallinn vs. Warsaw for Old Town, Backpackers, Attractions, and Nightlife

 Which is Bigger, Tallinn or Warsaw?

-Warsaw is bigger, and its population is about 4.3 times larger than the population of Tallinn.
-When comparing the population of Tallinn vs. Warsaw, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Warsaw has a larger population, and is about 4 times larger than the population of Tallinn.
+When comparing the sizes of Tallinn and Warsaw, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 When is the best time to visit Tallinn or Warsaw?